Botulism is an uncommon, life-threatening poisoning caused by toxins produced by the bacteria Clostridium botulinum.

 An antitoxin is used to prevent or slow the effects of the toxin.

 The toxins that cause botulism, which are the most potent poisons known, can severely impair nerve function.
 Botulism toxins paralyze muscles by preventing nerves from releasing a chemical messenger (neurotransmitter) called acetylcholine.
-Acetylcholine interacts with receptors on muscles (at the neuromuscular junction—see page Overview of Neuromuscular Junction Disorders) and stimulates muscles to contract.
+Acetylcholine interacts with receptors on muscles (at the neuromuscular junction) and stimulates muscles to contract.

 In very small doses, one of the botulism toxins can be used to relieve muscle spasms (because it reduces muscle activity) and to reduce wrinkles.